ArduPilot/ardupilot/libraries/AP_HAL_ESP32/README.md

-RSSI_ANA_PIN =  39  - and it will attempt to read the adc value on GPIO39 for rssi data BATT_CURR_PIN = 34  - and it will attempt to read the adc value on GPIO34 for battery current BATT_VOLT_PIN = 35  - and it will attempt to read the adc value on GPIO35 for  battery voltage ARSPD_PIN =     36  - and it will attempt to read the adc value on GPIO36 for analog airspeed data
+RSSI_ANA_PIN =  39  - and it will attempt to read the adc value on GPIO39 for rssi data BATT_CURR_PIN = 34  - and it will attempt to read the adc value on GPIO34 for battery current BATT_VOLT_PIN = 35  - and it will attempt to read the adc value on GPIO35 for  battery voltage ARSPD1_PIN =     36  - and it will attempt to read the adc value on GPIO36 for analog airspeed data